anubhavpgit/anubhavpgit.github.io/content/current.md

 I saw what makes customers want to spend, what makes them ick, and what they're usually willing to pay.
 Confidence is essential.
 If they have a sniff that they are being charged extra, you're done.
 You need smooth communication skills.
 I also realized how empathy can drive sales, and that upselling is a skill.
 Selling a $300 item for something valued at $100 requires finesse.
 People here often don't negotiate; they prefer to pay for convenience and quality without haggling.
 India is different ballgame.
 People there are more price-sensitive.
 Network providers cannot take the same approach in India as they do here.

 Here's the thing about the US: people are willing to pay for convenience.
 They don't mind paying extra for a service that makes their life easier.
-In fact, they want to pay more for the latest iPhone, which has the fastest internet.
-India is entirely different; people there are more price-sensitive.
+In fact, they want to pay more for the latest iPhone, which has the best cameras, the best display, and the all the new AI features, etc. India is entirely different; people there are more price-sensitive.
 They want the best deal and the best price, and they're willing to haggle for it.

 Here is a better understanding of this business model works: [iPhone on the house](/blog/freeiphone.html)